- General Questions

 Is the entire campus at UT-Austin fully accessible to students with disabilities?

 Most of the buildings and facilities at UT are accessible.
 The campus is large in size and does have hills.
 This is an old, historic campus but the majority of buildings and open areas are accessible.
 This continues to be a work in progress.
-All programs are accessible to students with disabilities.
-A Campus Accessibility Map is available online or you can contact SSD at 471-6259 (voice) or 512-410-6644 (VP) to request a paper copy.
+SSD will work with students on an individual basis to ensure they can participate in all programs and services at UT.
+An online Campus Accessibility Map shows the locations of accessible entrances to campus buildings.

 Are shuttle buses and other public transportation services accessible to students with disabilities?